Wessel373/CMPG-323-Overview-27644227-/README.md

 <image src ="/trunk-based-development-branching-strategy.png" width="600"/>

+Trunk Based branching uses the approach to have one main master branch and the user only branches out for a single feature per branch.
+While the master branch is always ready for production.

 Reasoning for the selected branching strategy is it keeps the merging of branches simple it helps to keep the code relavant by doing frequent and small merges

 ### Git Ignore